The Hyperbolic Crochet Coral Reef

 Entrance to a large museum with big columns on the facade.

-Entrance to the Smithsonian museum in Washington, D.C.
+Entrance to the Smithsonian museum, Washington, D.C.

 Eva Hausman